Bitcoin rehearses recovery in V, altcoins soar up to 90% and more issues that will move the crypto market today

 The day is one of frank recovery for Bitcoin (BTC) and especially the other cryptocurrencies after a weekend correction that caused the market as a whole to collapse US$ 430 billion and traders who operated leveraged to lose US$ 1 billion.
-The market’s main digital currency begins to draw a V-shaped recovery and is already trading at US$ 51,283 at 7:00 am, up more than 8.4% in 24 hours, which has already resumed half of the losses that led to the minimum drop of about of US$ 42,600 reached last Saturday (4).
+The main digital currency in the market begins to draw a V-shaped recovery and is already trading at US$ 51,283 at 7 am, up more than 8.4% in 24 hours, which has already resumed half of the losses that led to the low of around US$ 42,600 reached last Saturday (4).

 Do you want to learn to invest in cryptoactives for free, in a practical and intelligent way?
 We have prepared a free step-by-step lesson.
 Click here to watch